-- 1) Introduce a new objective to the UNC and IGT UNC, the Performance Assurance Objective (PAO) - The Performance Assurance Objective is: - a.
+1) Introduce a new objective to the UNC and IGT UNC, the Performance Assurance Objective (PAO)

+The Performance Assurance Objective is:

+- a.
 To ensure in relation to a Day accurate and timely Settlement for the Day. - 2) Introduce a new overarching principle to the UNC and IGT UNC - a.
 The Modification Panels, UNCC, sub-committees and Parties must always ensure that acts (or omissions) contribute to, and do not prejudice, the achievement of the Performance Assurance Objective even when such acts or omissions are not explicitly proscribed under UNC - b.
 The acts or omissions of any other Party (such as another shipper, supplier or their agent) do not absolve any other Party of their obligations under the UNC.

 - c.
 Parties acknowledge that reports provided by PAFA or PAC shall constitute evidence of a Party's performance with regard to UNC compliance, and shall be accepted as such unless evidenced to the contrary - d.
 Parties will use these reports to self-monitor performance. - e.
-Parties will also respond to PAFA/PAC enquiries with the requested information, timeously and in accordance with such process as may be specified in PAF Document from time to time. - Introduce a new overarching principle to the UNC and IGT UNC of collective co-operation towards the specified objective. - a.
+Parties will also respond to PAFA/PAC enquiries with the requested information, timeously and in accordance with such process as may be specified in PAF Document from time to time. - 3) Introduce a new overarching principle to the UNC and IGT UNC of collective co-operation towards the specified objective. - a.
 All UNC and IGT UNC Parties acknowledge that each is dependent on the others for the achievement of the PAO and will cooperate wherever is necessary (whether explicitly required in UNC/IGT UNC or not) to achieve the PAO - 4) Responsibility for updating the PAF document to PAC (and upon notice to Parties and publication of the revised document). - 5) Define the PAC in the UNC Transportation Principal Document (TPD) V16, as an autonomous UNC sub-Committee following the principle used in UNC General Terms (GT) D4 for DSC sub-Committees.
 PAC and PAFD will no longer be governed under TPD V12 of the UNC.

-To facilitate comparison tThe following requirements terms are to be incorporated into TPD V16 of the UNC.
+To facilitate comparison tThe following requirements-terms are to be incorporated into TPD V16 of the UNC.
 To demonstrate the principle on which they are based, the requirements are shown under each main heading of General Terms Section D 4 - 4.5 of the UNC DSC Committees (mutatis mutandis) and the paragraph numbers from that chapter are retained for ease of reference.

+PAC COMMITTEE
-PAC COMMITTEE Formatted: Font: Bold Establishment and functions of the Performance Assurance Committee a.
-4.1 In connection with the requirement to operate the UNC Performance Assurance 4.1.1 regime the following Network Code Sub-committee is established: The Performance Assurance Committee (PAC) (a) 4.1.2 The Performance Assurance Committee shall perform the functions and have the powers and duties provided in this section UNC V16, and the Performance Assurance Framework Document 4.1.3 The Performance Assurance Committee shall have control of the following Formatted: Indent: Left: 2.54 cm, Hanging: 1.27 cm documents: -Document 1: Performance Assurance Reports Register (PARR) Formatted: Bulleted + Level: 1 + Aligned at: 4.44 cm + Indent at: 5.08 cm Document 2: The Risk Register -Document 3: PAC letters of confirmation and company agreement -Document 4: PAFA scope . -Document 5: PAF Document 4.1.4 A PAC Committee may establish a sub-committee for such purposes (within the b.
-4.2 Constitution of the PAC

-4.1.4 A PAC committee may establish a sub-committee for such purposes (within the scope of its functions, powers and duties) and comprising such members and on such terms as it decides; and references to a PAC Committee include any such sub-committee.
+- a.
+4.1 Establishment and functions of the Performance Assurance Committee - 4.1.1 In connection with the requirement to operate the UNC Performance Assurance regime the following Network Code Sub-committee is established: - (a) The Performance Assurance Committee (PAC) - 4.1.2 The Performance Assurance Committee shall perform the functions and have the powers and duties provided in this section UNC V16, and the Performance Assurance Framework Document - 4.1.3 The Performance Assurance Committee shall have control of the following documents: - Document 1: Performance Assurance Reports Register (PARR) - Document 2: The Risk Register - Document 3: PAC letters of confirmation and company agreement - Document 4: PAFA scope - Document 5: PAF Document - 4.1.4 A PAC Committee may establish a sub-committee for such purposes (within the scope of its functions, powers and duties) and comprising such members and on such terms as it decides; and references to a PAC Committee include any such sub-committee.